 Intuitive navigation (and search)

-The interesting thing is that 50% of all users don’t buy because they can’t find what they’re looking for.
-This is why search is super important.
-You need to have search on your site, and it has to be easily found.
+And yet, 50% of all users don’t buy because they can’t find what they’re looking for.
+This is why site search is super important.
+You need to have a search capability for your site, and it has to be easily found.

 People spend most of their time on other websites

-- You should have contact information in the footer,
+- You should have contact information in the footer.

-- Links should be easily distinguishable from regular text,
+- Links should be easily distinguishable from regular text.

-- If users can and should scroll down, the scrollbar has to be visible,
+- If users can (and should) scroll down, the scrollbar has to be visible.

-- Left-aligned text is easier to read than right-aligned (since westerners read from the left),
+- Left-aligned text is easier to read than right-aligned (since Westerners read from the left).

-- Display descriptive help messages and notifications,
+- Display descriptive help messages and notifications.

-- Use plain language terms throughout the interface that users can understand (e.g. use ‘Contact’ instead of ‘Communication’).
+- Use plain language terms throughout the interface that users can understand (e.g. use “Contact” instead of “Communication”).

 Yes, there are always exceptions to the rule—but innovation is difficult and risky.
 In most cases, don’t re-invent the convention.
 Have the stuff work like people expect it to work.

 Be careful about redesigns